adamdebrouwere/adamdebrouwere/README.md

 [Booktale](https://booktale.netlify.app) is my first fully deployed full-stack web application wherein a user can create and contribute to a comment section linked to a unique QR code.
 My inspiration came from used books on hostle bookshelves.
 I wondered about thier past lives, and where they might fly.
 While it acheives it's purpose, I can see much more in the future for [Booktale](https://booktale.netlify.app).

 Along with improving [Booktale](https://booktale.netlify.app), I am working with PHP and Express for email servers, building a portfolio website with Tailwind and Typescript, and I contributing to an AI chatbot startup using React, Python, Django, and OpenAI.
-You can find an information request form site I created and [deployed](ainterestedinbenefits.netlify.app) using TypeScript in React and Node with Express.
+[Here](ainterestedinbenefits.netlify.app) is an information form I created for this startup using TypeScript in React and Node.

 Welcome to my pad.
 Be harsh on the decor.
 I only want to get better.